-Nonetheless, Plaintiff is steadfast in its assertion that any attempt to impose liability upon it through the acts of its principals or that of its fictitious clients must fail as AF Holdings and Hansmeier are "non-parties" (ECF No. 13, p.
-6) and Steele "is an entity different and distinct from the sole Plaintiff" (Id., at p.
-1).
-Most recently, Steele stated:
+Plaintiff, despite his own pleadings to the contrary, is steadfast in his assertion that any attempt to impose liability upon him through the acts of his firm, its undisclosed partners or that of its fictitious clients must fail as Prenda Law, AF Holdings, Steele and Hansmeier are "non-parties" or "entities different and distinct from the sole Plaintiff."
+(ECF No. 9, pp. 1, 5).
+Most recently, Plaintiff's partner, Steele stated: